Disney World Restaurant Discounts & Coupons

 Bringing in Outside Food and Drink

-Disney used to have a policy “requesting” that guests did not bring outside food and drink into the theme parks, but this was completely unenforced.
-Now it has changed its policy, and guests are allowed to bring food items, such as snacks or foods that do not require heating, into any Walt Disney World theme park.
-It is also completely fine to bring in bottled water or soft drinks.
+Guests are allowed to bring food items, such as snacks or foods that do not require heating, into any Walt Disney World theme park.
+It is also completely fine to bring in water or soft drinks in cans or plastic bottles.

 One note of caution: avoid bringing in anything highly perishable, such as cold cuts.
 It would be easy to end up with food poisoning!

-Also, you absolutely will NOT be allowed to bring in the following: hard-sided coolers, large coolers, glass containers, or alcoholic beverages.
-Also, you cannot bring any type of straws (even the little ones attached to juice boxes) into Animal Kingdom.
+You absolutely will NOT be allowed to bring in the following: loose or dry ice, large coolers, alcoholic beverages or glass containers (except for small containers like baby food jars).
+Also, you cannot bring any type of straws (even the little ones attached to juice boxes) into Animal Kingdom or the water parks.

 Best Bets